 Ride Palm Springs and visit a palm canyon.

 Home to the rich and famous of the Rat Pack era, the Palm Springs of today boasts the best urban life has to offer.
 The Rat Pack may have moved on, but the city’s style hasn't.
 Palm Springs is as cool as it gets in the middle of a desert.
 Pedal around the city and take a short hike to a palm oasis.
 Check out Ferraris and retro-style architecture.
 Pamper your tastebuds at sweet cafés.
 Window shop.
 Dinner is on your own today.

 Day 3: Palm Springs, 23.6 mi. +802 ft / -804 ft / -525 ft (plus 2.8 mile hike)

 Joshua Tree National Park: Ride past its namesake trees.
 Count cactus varieties and maybe spot a jackrabbit or desert bighorn sheep.

 Marvel at the twisted, spiky trees straight out of a Dr. Seuss illustration at the junction of three of California’s ecosystems: the Colorado Desert, the Mojave Desert, and the Little San Bernardino Mountains.
-Check out the hundreds of plant and animal species that make their home here.
+Check out the geologic formations that make this a favored destination for rock-climbers and the hundreds of plant and animal species that make them their home.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.